awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-patch-windows-ami-simplify.md

    }
    ```

-1. Choose **Save and test**\.
+1. Choose **Create**\.

+1. Select **Test** to test the function\.
 The output should state that the parameter was successfully updated and include details about the update\.
 For example, “Updated parameter latestAmi with value ami\-123456”\.

 ## Task 4: Create an Automation Document and Patch the AMI<a name="automation-pet4"></a>